Mayor of Whakatāne

 The mayor of Whakatāne is the head of the municipal government in Whakatāne District, New Zealand.
-The mayor presides over the Whakatane District Council, which was first formed in 1976 following an amalgamation, with further changes taking place in 1989.
+The mayor presides over the Whakatāne District Council, which was first formed in 1976 following an amalgamation, with further changes taking place in 1989.

-The current mayor of Whakatāne is Victor Luca, who was elected in 2022.
+The current mayor of Whakatāne is Nándor Tánczos, who was elected in 2025.

 Role

 The mayor of Whakatāne leads the Whakatāne District Council which includes the deputy mayor and nine councillors.
 The mayor is a member of all of the council's committees excluding the Hearings Committee and is deputy chairperson of the Policy Committee and chairperson of the Audit and Risk Committee.
 Additionally, the mayor is a member of joint committees and groups including the Bay of Plenty Civil Defence Emergency Management Group, the Regional Transport Committee, the Commercial Advisory Board, and the Eastern Bay of Plenty Joint Committee (which is composed of members of the Whakatane, Kawerau, and Opotiki District Councils and the Bay of Plenty Regional Council).

-Elections for the mayor take place every three years as part of the local elections in New Zealand, with the last election being held in 2019.
+Elections for the mayor take place every three years as part of the local elections in New Zealand, with the last election being held in 2025.
 The mayor received a salary of $121,899 plus expenses as of 2020, and holds the title of His/Her Worship.